intel/appframework/README.md

-.bind("event",function(){}) //Binds a function to the event listener selected to the selected elements .unbind("event") //Unbinds a function to the event listener selected to the selected elements .trigger("event",data) //Trigger an event on the selected elements and pass in optional data .append(element) //Appends an element to the selected elements .prepend() //Prepends an element to the selected elements .get() //Returns the first element from the selected elements
+.bind("event",function(){}) //Binds a function to the event listener selected to the selected elements .unbind("event") //Unbinds a function to the event listener selected to the selected elements .trigger("event",data) //Trigger an event on the selected elements and pass in optional data .one(event,callback)//Bind an event to happen only once .delegate(selector,event,callback)  //delegate an event listener for the selectors .undelegate(selector,event,callback) //remove the delegate listener .on(event,selector,callback) //same as delegate, just different param orders .off(event,selector,callback) //remove the on listener .append(element) //Appends an element to the selected elements .prepend() //Prepends an element to the selected elements .get() //Returns the first element from the selected elements